annabarnes1138/zprof/README.md

 # zprof

-Manage multiple zsh profiles with ease.
+Manage multiple zsh profiles with ease - via CLI or GUI.

 ## Overview

-`zprof` is a command-line tool that helps you manage multiple zsh shell configurations (profiles) with different frameworks, themes, and plugins.
+`zprof` is a tool that helps you manage multiple zsh shell configurations (profiles) with different frameworks, themes, and plugins.
 Switch between profiles instantly based on your workflow needs.

+**Choose your interface:**

+- 💻 **CLI** (Command-Line Interface) - Fast, scriptable, perfect for power users and automation
+- 🖥️ **GUI** (Graphical Interface) - Visual, intuitive, with theme previews and guided workflows

+Both interfaces are complementary and share the same business logic - use whichever fits your workflow!

 ## Features